-Because the audit determined that the City did not provide sufficient verifiable expenditures in its expenditure report to meet the MOE requirement, and in order to be consistent with the requirements of the M2 Ordinance and comply with the intent of the authorizing state statute, it is recommended that the Board find the City ineligible to receive Measure M revenues.
+Because the audit determined that the City did not meet the MOE requirement, and in order to be consistent with the requirements of the M2 Ordinance and comply with the intent of the authorizing state statute, it is recommended that the Board find the City ineligible to receive Measure M revenues.
 Specific recommendations include:

-- Find the City ineligible to receive net M2 revenues; - Suspend payments to the City of net M2 revenues; - Deduct FY 2018-19 audit costs from any future net M2 payments to the City; - Increase the City's MOE requirement for FY 2018-19 by the amount that the City fell short in meeting the required MOE for FY 2017-18, as identified in the FY 2017-18 audit; and - Execute a settlement agreement with the City to correct and remedy the audit issues.
+- Find the City ineligible to receive net M2 revenues; - Suspend payments to the City of net M2 revenues; - Deduct FY 2018-19 audit costs from any future net M2 payments to the City; - Increase the City's MOE requirement for FY 2018-19 by the amount of expenditures that were not met as identified in the FY 2017-18 audit; and - Execute a settlement agreement with the City to correct and remedy the audit issues.

 Based on these recommendations, net M2 payments would be suspended until such time that the City has re-established eligibility.
 These funds will be held in reserve for the City.
 The City will be required to demonstrate through a future OCTA audit of financial reports, (the audit would be paid for by the City), that it has met the MOE required for FY 2018-19, plus made up for the underrun in MOE expenditures from FY 2017-18.
 As the M2 Ordinance and eligibility guidelines do not include precise terms and conditions related to re-establishing eligibility, OCTA would execute an agreement with the City that further details specific requirements and timeframes.
+The City has indicated in its response to the audit, which is provided in Attachment A, that it is willing to work with OCTA on a remedy.